LukeSalvato/MapTime_intro_to_GEE/README.md

     My tutorial is an abriddged and adapted version of these two videos.
 They are really good, and a bit more in depth than my workshop.
 2. Earth Engine Guides: https://developers.google.com/earth-engine/guides.
 These are well documented!
 3. Data catalog: https://developers.google.com/earth-engine/guides
-4. UC Davis earth-engine slack chanel
+4. UC Davis earth-engine slack channel